OmriBarZik/cywp/README.md

 ```

 ### WP-CLI Tasks
-We have made a tasks presets for some of WP-CLI commansds.
+Some of the WP-CLI commands have a spesific tasks.

+to use those

 there are 3 types of presets